sendinblue/APIv3-go-library/README.md

-# SendinBlue's API v3 Python Library
+# SendinBlue's API v3 Go Library

 SendinBlue's API exposes the entire SendinBlue features via a standardized programmatic interface.
 Please refer to the full [documentation](https://developers.sendinblue.com) to learn more.